 If it costs you $100 to generate a new patient from paid search and your average revenue per patient is $1,500, then you’ve established a return on your investment.
 You also can determine how much growth you should see for your investment.

-Make sure you’re tracking how much revenue you’re generating per patient and set up your internal processes to make sure staff members are noting this in patient records.
+Make sure you track how much revenue you’re generating per patient and set up your internal processes to ensure staff members note these in patient records.
 This can be difficult for many medical practices due to delays in the revenue cycle (usually from dealing with patients’ insurance), but the hard work is worth it.

 Once you’re tracking these KPIs and using them to regularly evaluate your marketing efforts, you’ll gain insights that can help you understand where you need to improve and where to invest in your practice for repeatable, scalable growth instead of chasing metrics that don’t matter.